Discover the unique aspects of Maltese corporate taxation

 - Is an equity shareholder in a company which invests a minimum sum of €1,164,000 and such

-- As per the Malta tax structure, Dividends resulting from a participating holding in an EU resident company is exempted from tax in Malta in all cases.
+- As per the Malta tax structure, Dividends resulting from a participating holding in an EU-resident company are exempted from tax in Malta in all cases.